Swofty-Developments/HypixelSkyBlock/README.md

 ## Credits

 Thanks to:
-* All of the lovely people in the Minestom discord for single handedly carrying all of my knowledge about this API.
+* All the lovely people in the Minestom discord for single-handedly carrying all of my knowledge about this API.
-* Myself and any other contributors which can be viewed on this Git page.
+* Myself and any other contributors, which can be viewed on this Git page.